Atlantis Men, Women Go 12-1 in 2004 Caribbean Sevens

 At end of practice

-We were out so long, that Al's #11 from his jersey was imprinted on his back by the sun
+We were out so long, that the #11 from Al's jersey was imprinted on his back by the sun

 Thursday comprised double sessions + a poolside pizza night complete with the bestowing of nicknames, the first fine session and the first of multiple murders.